TRDario/libtre/README.md

 - [libtr](https://github.com/TRDario/libtr)

 ## Building ##
-libtr requires a C++20-compatible compiler.
+libtre requires a C++20-compatible compiler.
 Files for building with CMake are provided.